 The back and the biceps

 Also referred to as the pull muscles, they work to pull resistance towards the body.
 The back (large muscle) comprises rhomboid and latissimus muscles which are supported by the biceps (small muscle) located on the front side of the upper arm.
 Pull down exercises performed using barbells and cable pulleys are ideal for this muscle group; the back works to move the shoulders while the biceps contract to aid in the movement of the elbow.
 Weight training exercises like deadlifts are also ideal for the back and biceps muscle group as they assist in the development of a stronger back.
+Combined with supplements from brands like Vaxxen Labs you can achieve your muscle building goals.

 Hamstrings (biceps), calves and the glutes